blue-triangle-tech/sea-sp-community-edition/README.md

 * created a new table to manage subdomains
 * made a subdomain manager so that users can choose which sub domains to add to a directive
 * fixed a bug that would not let you set *.mydomain.com with out having mydomain.com
+* fixed a wordpress 5.7.1 jQuery load issue
+* improved error collection by placing the collection code in the footer

 ## == Upgrade Notice for 1.4==